 Tribunal: Member C Smolicz

-Australia has an obligation under the Migration Act 1958 to protect individuals who are found to be a refugee or to whom other ‘complementary protection’ grounds apply.
+Australia has an obligation under the Migration Act 1958 to protect individuals who satisfy one of these two categories.
 The ‘refugee criterion’ broadly requires applicants to have a ‘well-founded fear of persecution’ should they return to the country of their nationality.
-The ‘complementary protection’ grounds broadly require that there is ‘a real risk of significant harm’ to the applicant should they be removed from Australia and sent to a receiving country.
+The ‘complementary protection’ grounds broadly require that there is ‘a real risk of significant harm’ to the applicant should an applicant be removed from Australia and sent to a receiving country.

 Read the full decision on AustLII.